-This week, we released the SaleCycle Ecommerce Stats Report, which contains lots of data on all aspects of online retail.
+We recently released the SaleCycle Ecommerce Stats Report, which contains lots of data on all aspects of online retail.

-In this post, I’ll share some of our own cart abandonment data, along with some stats on the topic from some other sources.
+In this post, I’ll share some of our own shopping cart abandonment data, along with some stats on the topic from some other sources.

 Cart Abandonment Rates

 Our latest data puts the latest cart abandonment rate at 75.6%.

 This is the average over hundreds of retailers, and rates between individual sites and sectors will vary.

 For example, retailers with checkouts that are smooth and easy to use may have lower abandonment rates.

 In the same way, sites in sectors which typically have longer research phases and more complex checkouts (travel and finance) will often have higher abandonment rates.

 - According to a Barclaycard survey, British shoppers abandon online baskets worth almost £30 a month, potentially resulting in more than £18bn in lost sales every year.

 - 41% of shoppers have abandoned a transaction during checkout in the past year, compared to 24% who have walked away from a purchase in a physical store.